Safer at home

 What the orders mean

-- Everyone needs to stay home except to take care of essential needs, go to an essential job, or go out for exercise.
+- Everyone should stay home except to take care of essential needs, go to an essential job, go to reopened businesses or go out for exercise.

 - Practice social distancing.
 Keep at least six feet away from other people unless they’re household members.
 Avoid gatherings of any size.

-- You need to have a face covering when leaving home and wear it when you're within six feet of anyone not a household member, or when entering a business.
+- You need to have a face covering when leaving home and wear it when you're within six feet of anyone not a household member, or when entering an indoor public place.
 More details about face coverings

 - It is strongly